The following list of tips have come from various club members as indicated. If you like the idea then why not try it out?

 This is a domed sanding pad, used to sand the curved bottom of goblets etc. The abrasive is only a narrow strip as otherwise I would need to start cutting all sorts of shapes into the abrasive to get it around the curve.
 It also uses hook & loop again and fits onto the ‘End Sander’.

+Do you have a ‘Threaded Live Centre?
 Do you want to make better use of it?

 This picture is of both my Threaded Live Centres and all of the Axminster adaptors, but the usefulness of these can be extended by a visit to WsM Fastners on Oldmixton Trading Estate and the purchase of some Nuts to suit the thread.
+For the Axminster centre and the One Way centre the thread is 3/4″ x 16, some others may vary, take it with you to check.

 Once you have the nuts you can make all sorts of things, here some is of my current home-made ends.